iprnq9/msat-jekyll/index.md

 dedicated to designing, building, and flying small satellites.
 While it serves as the space-oriented senior design, it is also made up of graduate and undergraduates students of all majors.
 There are currently two primary missions that are being undertaken by the team: MR & MRS SAT with Nanosat-8 and APEX with Nanosat-9.
-The team is also working on other cubesat missions, and supports the Miners in Space team’s efforts.
+The team is also working on other cubesat missions, and supports the efforts of Miners in Space team.
 M-SAT operates out of the SSE lab in Toomey 315.